Aayushtirmalle/Image_Processing_of_Multiple_datasets_for_3D_Medical_Image_Analysis/README.md

 # How to use the files, what changes have been made/to be made
 All the Dataset_generator python files are created for nnUNetv2
   1. BraTS2021- The dataset can be downloaded from official website or from kaggle if the datasset is not available on the official website.

+  2. AMOS2022 - The dataset can be downloaded from the official website or from kaggle if the dataset is not available on the officaial website.

+  3. KiTs23 - The dataset can be downloaded from the official website or from kaggle if the dataset is not availble on the official website.

+  4. BITS - The dataset can be downloaded from the official website or from kaggle if the dataset is not availble on the official website.

+  5. kIts19 - The dataset can be downloaded from the official website or from kaggle if the dataset is not available on the offiical website.